Malema: Govt can stop African influx

-Pretoria - The South African government has the capacity to revive the economic situation of many African countries, ANC Youth league leader Julius Malema
+Pretoria - The South African government has the capacity to revive the economic situation of many African countries, ANC Youth league leader Julius Malema said on Thursday.

 South Africa should be investing on the continent like China and other foreign countries, he told the National Press Club in Pretoria, on the ANC Youth League's programme of action for economic freedom.